greg-raven/Impeachment-Chronicles/_posts/2020-09-24-brennan-overruled-dissenting-analysts.md

 It did, however, include a two-page annex summarizing allegations from a dossier compiled by former British intelligence officer Christopher Steele.
 His claim that Putin had personally ordered cyberattacks on the Clinton campaign to help Trump win happened to echo the key finding of the ICA that Brennan supported.
 Brennan had briefed Democratic senators about allegations from the dossier on Capitol Hill.

-"Some of the FBI source's [Steele's] reporting is consistent with the judgment in the assessment," stated the appended summary, which the two intelligence sources say was written by Brennan loyalists.
-"The FBI source claimed, for example, that Putin ordered the influence effort with the aim of defeating Secretary Clinton, whom Putin 'feared and hated.' "
+"Some of the FBI source's \[[Steele's]({% post_url 2016-06-20-the-steele-dossier %})\] reporting is consistent with the judgment in the assessment," stated the appended summary, which the two intelligence sources say was written by Brennan loyalists.
+"The FBI source claimed, for example, that Putin ordered the influence effort with the aim of defeating Secretary Clinton, whom Putin 'feared and hated.'"

 Steele's reporting has since been discredited by the Justice Department's inspector general as rumor-based opposition research on Trump paid for by the Clinton campaign.
 Several allegations have been debunked, even by Steele's own primary source, who confessed to the FBI that he ginned the rumors up with some of his Russian drinking buddies to earn money from Steele.